MH15/neanderthal/README.md

 The best-practice way to use Neanderthal is with [npx](https://blog.npmjs.org/post/162869356040/introducing-npx-an-npm-package-runner).
 This will ensure you always use the current stable release.
-Running the below command will cache the current version of Neanderthal and set up a new project.
+Running the below command to cache the current version of Neanderthal and set up a new project:
 ```bash
 npx neanderthal
 ```

-To serve the blog on a dev server with incremental builds.
+To serve the blog on a dev server with incremental builds, run:
 ```bash
 npx neanderthal --serve
 ```